-Employee rewards is a significant tool that can be used to motivate and engage employees, and Texas Roadhouse knows this fact.
+An employee rewards program is a significant tool that can be used to motivate and engage employees.
+Texas Roadhouse knows this.
 The barbecue restaurant chain tweaked their existing incentive programs in 2010, to focus on tangible gifts rather than direct cash incentives.

 According to USA Today, exercise and travel incentives are part of the company’s new rewards direction.

 In line with a number of other companies, Texas Roadhouse is using a points system in which employees, including managers accrue points during the years.
 The points can be swapped for vacations to places such as San Francisco, New York City, and other desired locations, or for other available rewards.